Askaniy/CelestiaLocationsMaker/ReadMe.md

 5. Scroll, choose the `CSV` link;
 6. Save the file to the `data` folder.

-The last database update was on September 5, 2023.
+The last database update was on November 6, 2023.